mjwhodur/thegleamprogramminglanguage/README.md

 ## Why open-source a book?

-Because I believe knowledge shall be available freely and to everyone at no cost.
+Because I believe knowledge should be freely available to everyone at no cost.

 ## This book is focused on...
-introduction to the Gleam Programming Language, targeting mostly the Erlang VM.
+an introduction to the Gleam Programming Language, targeting mostly the Erlang VM.
-While browsing the internet, looking for knowledge scattered here and there, I have decided it is vital to collect all the pieces of the information laying everywhere into one, single introductory book.
+While browsing the internet, looking for knowledge scattered here and there, I decided it is vital to collect all the pieces of information lying everywhere into one single introductory book.

 ## Plan

 - [X] Initiate the book
 - [ ] Expand the articles and sections
-- [ ] Cover with as much examples as possible
+- [ ] Cover with as many examples as possible
 - [x] Make it free
-- [ ] Publish on WikiBooks.
+- [ ] Publish on WikiBooks

 ## Versioning

-This book will be semantically-versioned, just like most of the open source software in the world.
+This book will be semantically versioned, just like most open-source software in the world.
-It is a little unusual for the book, but I expect it to grow over time.
+It is a little unusual for a book, but I expect it to grow over time.
 Some of the knowledge here may become outdated.
 Some may be unnecessary.
 I expect the book to grow.

 ## Authoring

-I do not expect to be sole author of this publication.
+I do not expect to be the sole author of this publication.
 Contributions are welcome.

 ## Translation

 Translators are welcome.
-As I am Polish, initial work on the book may happen in polish, and those parts will be translated to English.

 ## Helping in other ways

-You can:
+- Buy me a coffee

-  - buy me a coffe
+## Book version

-  - hire me
+v0.0.1